ammonelzinga/MarshalleseTranslateWebsite/README.md

       crossorigin="anonymous"

 In the main.css file you can edit the different selectors/sections (headers, footers, main, body, etc) and then in the html files, you can connect to bootstrap buttons and such using class "".

+Remember to get the up to date bootstrap links, and use the proper ones to get the right features.
+Make sure to have an index.html to allow for the deployfile to work properly.